charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 It started with a raid.
 Maya took $500 of the bonus money and hit every Goodwill and Salvation Army in a twenty-mile radius.
 She wasn't looking for junk; she was looking for gold.
 90s Levi’s with the perfect fade.
 Oversized leather bombers.
 Silk scarves that felt like water.

-Imani handled the backend.
-She used a no-code builder to spin up a Shopify storefront that looked like it cost ten grand.
-She integrated an AI plugin that auto-generated product descriptions based on photos Maya uploaded.

-*Input: Photo of a distressed denim jacket.*
-*Output: "Vintage 1998 Trucker Jacket.
-Perfectly broken in.
-The kind of cool you can't buy at the mall."*

 But the secret weapon wasn't the AI.
 It was Maya's eye.

 She had a gift for seeing the ghost of value in a pile of junk.
 She found a moth-eaten Burberry trench in a bin in Little Five Points for ten dollars.
 She spent three nights watching YouTube tutorials on "invisible mending," buying a cheap sewing kit from CVS.